blengereau/DynamicProgramming/README.md

-# Optimal_growth_model
+# Dynamic Programming applied to the neo-classical growth model
-Resolution of an optimal growth model using dynamic programming (including a greedy policy and a resolution with a Neural Network)
+Resolution of an optimal growth model using recursive methods.
+We introduce a greedy policy and a also a resolution using a Neural Network.